 Ten Second Review

-The Volkswagen Passat really hits the ground running in version eight.
-More spacious and stylish with a range of economical diesel engines and an all-wheel drive 240PS flagship, the Passat builds in a host of high-tech features but still majors on ride quality and cabin refinement.
+The Volkswagen Passat is a strong proposition in its eighth generation form.
+Spacious and stylish with a range of economical diesel engines and an all-wheel drive 240PS flagship, the Passat builds in a host of high-tech features but still majors on ride quality and cabin refinement.

 Design and Build